davidmartiin/TextAdventure.js/README.md

 **`damage`**

 `damage` is specific to `item`'s of the `type` `weapon`.
-It is an array, containing the damage range for a specific weapon.
+It is required for `weapon`s to function.
+This should be an array containing the damage range for a specific weapon.
 The first index is the minimum and the second index is the maximum.
 Both must be positive integers.

 **`armorType`**